 [A photo of a white non-binary person wearing a long sword earring and shirt with pomegranates.]

 Kairos is transgender and categorized as white.
 They employ author James Baldwin’s concept of categorization to stipulate the unreal global racial imaginaries undergirding the very real consequences of global white-body supremacy.
-Words they might use to describe themself are sapphic fag, femme, and gender derider.
-They use they/them intentionally as a communication of their gender fluidity, and as a practical attestation to the plurality of all life - i.e. a rejection of the individualization embedded within capitalism.
+They use they/them intentionally as a communication of their gender fluidity, and as a practical attestation to the plurality of all life - i.e. a rejection of the individualization implicit to capitalism.
 Gender is a colonial fiction.

 They live on the unceded lands of the Lipan Apache, Coahuiltecan, Comanche and Tonkawa people.
 In lieu of a personal patreon, if you appreciate Kairos’ work, please consider making a donation to the Indigenous Cultures Institute, as a gesture toward a land tax.

-They are alumnus of the Pipeline Theatre 2021-2022 PlayLab, Bernard and Audre Rapoport Center for Human Rights and Justice 2021 Graduate Fellowship, Southern Rep 2018-2019 New Play Development Cohort, Pipeline Theatre 2017-2018 PlayLab, and The Civilians 2016-2017 Field Research Team.
-They are a Ground Floor Theatre 2023-2024 GFTWrites! playwright in residence.
+They are alumnus of Ground Floor Theatre 2023-2024 GFTWrites! residency, Pipeline Theatre 2021-2022 PlayLab, Bernard and Audre Rapoport Center for Human Rights and Justice 2021 Graduate Fellowship, Southern Rep 2018-2019 New Play Development Cohort, Pipeline Theatre 2017-2018 PlayLab, and The Civilians 2016-2017 Field Research Team.
 They have loved participating in artist residencies with RudeFusion@Crashbox, Judson Memorial Church, and The Barn Arts Collective.

 BFA/NYU Tisch.
 MA/UT Austin.